 Summary of Your Legal Rights and Options in this Settlement

-Do Nothing and Receive a Check or Account Credit If you do nothing, you will receive a payment from the Settlement Fund, so long as you do not opt out of or exclude yourself from the Settlement (described in the next box).
+Do Nothing and Receive a Check or Account Credit If you did nothing, you will receive a payment from the Settlement Fund, so long as you did not Opt Out of or exclude yourself from the Settlement (described in the next box).

 These rights and options—and the deadlines to exercise them—are explained further in the notice and on the Frequently Asked Questions (FAQs) page of this website.
 For complete details, please see the Settlement Agreement, which is available here.